qualityshepherd/sparetimebluegrass/assets/pages/about.md

 ### Bob Batyko

-Bob has his roots in the Pocono Mts of Pennsylvania and was raised near Akron, Ohio.
+Bob has his roots in the Pocono Mountains of Pennsylvania and was raised near Akron, Ohio.
 He learned his Country music in Cleveland from Nellie Arnold and his Bluegrass in Bloomington, Indiana (close to Bean Blossom where he had a chance to jam with Brother Birch Monroe).
 He's also resided and played Bluegrass in Virginia and North Carolina.
 Early on he played the guitar and began working in church music, playing for some of the first guitar masses.
 He then "found" bluegrass music and worked at the songs of Doc Watson, Norman Blake and Bill Harrell.
 He is also involved with the Four Lakes Traditional Music Collective, promoting live music shows and the Sugar Maple Music Festival.

 ### Lisa Case Doro